Category: Government Benefits and Programs

 The Michigan Department of Health and Human Services (MDHHS) rules and regulations for income reporting including changes in income, employment, and disability status apply.
 State Disability Assistance (SDA) benefits may be required in the Total Household Resources for the Michigan Homestead Property and Home Heating Tax Credits.

 Was this post helpful?
-Leave a comment and share your thoughts.
-If you’re in need of case management services or assistance please Contact Us by completing the confidential contact form.
-Also, consider donating to continue this important work and expand our reach to the broader community.
+Leave a comment.
+If you’re in need of case management services or have questions, you may reach out to us by completing the confidential contact form.

 Death and Burial – Social Security Death Benefits